mattermost/docs/source/guides/cloud-admin-guide.rst

 Cloud Administrator's Guide
 ============================

 In-depth documentation on deployment and administration of Mattermost Cloud workspaces.
+To administer Mattermost Cloud, you must be assigned the System Administrator role or have been promoted by a System Administrator to access the System Console.
+You can access the System Console from the Main Menu (next to your username) and selecting System Console.

 System Administration
 ---------------------